-Introduction to MSSB
+MSSB

-Morgan Stanley Smith Barney LLC ("MSSB", "we", "us" or "our") is, among other things, a registered investment adviser, a registered broker-dealer, a registered futures commission merchant, and a member of the New York Stock Exchange.
+Graystone is backed by the resources of MSSB.
+MSSB is, among other things, a registered investment adviser, a registered broker-dealer, a registered futures commission merchant, and a member of the New York Stock Exchange.
 MSSB is one of the largest financial services firms in the country with branch offices in all 50 states and the District of Columbia.
-Morgan Stanley and Smith Barney and their respective predecessors have been in business for over seventy five years.